 Despite the weather, people began pouring in.
 In short order, the room was filled to capacity.
 Curious folks drifted in from other events in adjoining

-buildings, a wedding member here, choir member there, stragglers, etc.
+buildings, a wedding member here, choir member there, a few wearing workout clothes.

-introduction, I demonstrated the Filipino stick fighting art of Arnis, afterwhich my son did a demonstration of kicks and punches and Kata.
+After my introduction, I demonstrated the Filipino stick fighting art of Arnis, after which my son did a demonstration of kicks and punches and Kata.

 He walked out in his blue satin Chinese style uniform, wearing his red sash.
 Even in this crowd of society's elite, his innate nobility radiated through.